An Introduction to Kubernetes

 Like most other components in the control plane,

 etcd can be configured on a single master server or, in production scenarios, distributed among a number of machines.
 The only requirement is that it be network accessible to each of the Kubernetes machines.

 One of the most important master services is an API server.
-This is the main management point of the entire cluster, as it allows a user to configure many of Kubernetes' workloads and organizational units.
-It also is responsible for making sure that the
+This is the main management point of the entire cluster as it allows a user to configure Kubernetes' workloads and organizational units.
+It is also responsible for making sure that the

 etcd store and the service details of deployed containers are in agreement.
 It acts as the bridge between various components to maintain cluster health and disseminate information and commands.

-The controller manager service is a general service that has many responsibilities.
-It is responsible for a number of controllers that regulate the state of the cluster and perform routine tasks.
-For instance, the replication controller ensures that the number of replicas defined for a service matches the number currently deployed on the cluster.
+The controller manager is a general service that has many responsibilities.
+Primarily, it manages different controllers that regulate the state of the cluster, manage workload life cycles, and perform routine tasks.
+For instance, a replication controller ensures that the number of replicas (identical copies) defined for a pod matches the number currently deployed on the cluster.
 The details of these operations are written to

 etcd, where the controller manager watches for changes through the API server.